John P. Bennett

 John Peter Bennett (30 November 1914 – 25 November 2011) was a Guyanese priest and linguist.
 A Lokono, in 1949, he was the first Amerindian in Guyana to be ordained as an Anglican priest and canon.
-His linguistic work centred on preserving his native Arawak language and other Amerindian languages; he wrote An Arawak-English Dictionary (1989).
+His linguistic work centred on preserving his native Lokono (Arawak) language and other Amerindian languages; he wrote An Arawak-English Dictionary (1989).

 Early life

 John Peter Bennett was born to Elsie Bennett and Jacob Bennett at Grant Faithful, near Kabakaburi and the Pomeroon River, in British Guiana on 30 November 1914.
 He attended school at Kabakaburi until the age of 12.
 On leaving school, Bennett went to work as a shop assistant in Great Troolie Island and later at a shop on the Pomeroon River.

 On 2 December 1938, Bennett married Clara James as St Mattias' Church in Kabakaburi.
 Their son, Maurice, was born in November 1944, and their daughter, Jennifer, was born in 1956.

 Priesthood

 Bennett began his training for the priesthood in Kabakaburi, where he studied with Reverend Martin B. Hirst from 1939 to 1944.
 Hirst, an English native, was an Anglican priest who served in Kabakaburi from 1939 to 1955.

 In October 1946, Bennett enrolled at Codrington College in Barbados to study for ordination.
 Bennett passed his General Ordination Examination (GOE) in 1949, and returned to British Guiana shortly afterwards.
 He was made a Deacon on 24 June 1949, and was ordained into the priesthood on 18 September of the same year at St George's Cathedral in Georgetown.

 After being ordained, Bennett served in the parishes of New Amsterdam (1949–53), Berbice River (1949–53), Rupununi (1950–56), Port Mourant (1953), Bartica (1953–57), Waramuri (1957–67) and Kabakaburi (1967–2011).
 He was made a canon of the Stall of David in 1976.